Ireland: Social Work

 Session 2: May 20 - June 2, 2018 (14 days)

 Where will I live?

-Program participants will be housed in hotels and hostels.
+Program participants will be housed in hostels and hotels.

 Who is eligible to participate?

-This program is open to all majors with permission from the director.
-Eligible students must have a minimum cumulative GPA of 2.5 for undergraduates or 3.0 for graduates.
+This program is open to BSW or MSW majors or all majors with permission from the director.
+Eligible students must have a minimum cumulative GPA of 2.0 for undergraduates or 3.0 for graduates.